 Attendance at clinical sites for the entire assigned time period is mandatory.
 The student is responsible for notifying the clinical instructor in advance if she or he will be tardy or absent from clinical.
-Excused absences as described above on pages 30 and with the exception of Religious Observances will be granted only by the Director of Clinical Resources or Clinical Coordinator.
+Excused absences as described above on pages 31-33 and with the exception of Religious Observances will be granted only by the Director of Clinical Resources or Assistant Director of Clinical Resources.
 Students are required to complete all clinical assignments and clinical hours, even if the absence is excused.

 The student must make-up time missed from the clinical rotation during the designated remediation period, if any.
-Clinical make up time is based on availability and is not guaranteed.
+Clinical make up time is based on availability of clinical sites and is not guaranteed.